riganti/dotvvm-docs/Pages/concepts/control-development/markup-controls-with-code.md

-# Markup Controls with Code
+# Markup controls with code-behind

 Sometimes you need to pass some parameters in the markup control.